RobinWijnant/docker-compose-dev-stack/README.md

 ```ApacheConf
 Use VHost example.localhost
 ```
 **Note:** Using *.localhost is recommended because it does not require to add an entry in the hosts file of your PC.
-Other domains like example.com work as well.
+Other domains like example.com work as well after modifying your hosts file.

 ### Bash cli on a container